RandyBaeza/Caso-1-Diseno-de-software/README.md

  - Controller Hooks: Can be tested with React Testing Library by mocking the State and Services layers.
  - Presentation: Can be tested with visual snapshot tests or component tests with mocked props.
  - Replaceability: External technologies can be swapped with minimal impact.

+---

+---

+# Visual Components Strategy
+ - Develop a component organization strategy, this might be lead by the technology choose
+ - Design how to achive a reusable component library structure, those are steps for the developers
+ - Create a component development workflow based on the technology selected, those are steps for the developers
+ - Establish component testing methodology, this is not theory, are steps for the developers